Michael Stars: Charity work

 Cohen and Lerner formed the Michael Stars Foundation in 2005.
-The foundation is a regular supporter of numerous philanthropic events and charities including The Joyful Heart Foundation, We Advance, Children Mending Hearts, Ms. Foundation, and Women Thrive Worldwide, among others.
+The foundation has supported organizations including The Joyful Heart Foundation, We Advance, Children Mending Hearts, Ms. Foundation, and Women Thrive Worldwide, among others.
 Over the years the brand has also created shirts to benefit organizations such as UNICEF, Hurricane Katrina, and the American Heart Association.
 In April 2015, the company launched the Artisan Collection, a collaboration with Paula Coles designed to help support both local Haitian artisans and education in Haiti through Prodev schools.